grantila/already/README.md

 This library is written in TypeScript but is exposed as ES7 (if imported as `already`) and ES5 (if imported as `already/es5`).
 Typings are provided too, so any TypeScript project using this library will automatically get full type safety of all the functions.

+The library is also exported as an *ES module*, if imported in platforms (and bundlers) supporting this.

 # Types
   * [PromiseOf\<P\>](#PromiseOf)
   * [PromiseElement\<P\>](#PromiseElement)